CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 Format: `help COMMAND_KEYWORD`

 > * The relevent help message of the command will be displayed in result display box.
-> * When the Dueue app is launched every time, a brief help message will show in the result display box.
+> * Every time when launching the Dueue app, a brief help message will be displayed.
 > * The specific help message is also shown if you enter an incorrect command e.g. `delete INVALID_TASK_INDEX`

 Examples: